Shadows of The Mighty Eighth

 November 2018.

-A connection across the generations; another world war; a tenuous geographical link from across an ocean.
+A connection across the generations; from another world war; a tenuous geographical link from across an ocean.
 An imprint from the past.

 If you’re familiar with modern house builders, the name Taylor Woodrow is well known, but back in 1942 they were busy in the Breckland fields opposite the Crook farmhouse, constructing RAF Snetterton Heath.
 With that would come the boys of the 386th and 96th Bombardment Groups of the United States Eighth Army Airforce.
 Farm boys from across the ocean?
 A familiar tale.